Community Engagement

 Monday, April 15, 2024

-Join us for a free screening of our local documentary, The Magic of Murals, at Film Streams’ Ruth Sokolof Theater, followed by a discussion about the importance of public art in shaping communities.
-Panelists include:
+We screened our new local documentary, The Magic of Murals, at Film Streams’ Ruth Sokolof Theater, followed by a discussion about the importance of public art in shaping communities.
+Panelists included:

 • Sarah Rowe, Omaha artist and creator of the Starseeds mural featured in the film, located at Ardent Mills near Highway 75 in South Omaha